phungdiep1997/xxx/07_module_class/exercise/README.rst

 Simulate Pig game https://en.wikipedia.org/wiki/Pig_%28dice_game%29

-- With 1 player, he will play 100 games, calculate winning rate.
+- With 1 player, he will play 100 games, each game he rolls 20 times, calculate winning rate.

 - With 2 players, they will play 100 games, calculate winning rate of each.